ava-labs/avalanchego/network/README.md

 ### PeerList Gossip

-Once connected to an initial set of peers, a node is able to use these connections to discover additional peers.
+Once connected to an initial set of peers, a node can use these connections to discover additional peers.

 Peers are discovered by receiving [`PeerList`](#peerlist) messages during the [Peer Handshake](#peer-handshake).
 These messages quickly provide a node with knowledge of peers in the network.
 However, they offer no guarantee that the node will connect to and maintain connections with every peer in the network.